Onyx-Protocol/Onyx/docs/ivy-playground/tutorial.md

 You may edit the text of the contract, but first let’s look around at the other elements on the page.

 Beneath the contract editor is a box labeled “Compiled.”
 It shows the _opcodes_ that Chain Core uses as a compact internal representation of the contract.
-(This is explained below. [xxx actually explain it below])
+(This is explained in the Appendix.)

 Above the contract editor are two buttons labeled “Load Template” and “Save.”
 The Save button lets you save contracts you create using the contract template editor.
 The Load Template button lets you load contracts you’ve previously saved, plus some prewritten samples we’ve provided, such as `LockWithPublicKey`.